BrilianMisbah/battery-monitor-app/README.md

 The built app will be available in the `dist/` folder:
 - `Battery Monitor-1.0.0-arm64.dmg` - For Apple Silicon Macs (M1/M2/M3)
 - `Battery Monitor-1.0.0-x64.dmg` - For Intel Macs

+**Note**: This app is designed exclusively for macOS and cannot be built for Windows or Linux.

 ## 📱 Usage